 The Destination Width and Height Registers are not used.
 The Y1, Y2, X1, and X2 are used to describe to the BLT engine the 8x8 pixel size of the destination location.
 The Destination Y1 and Y2 address (or coordinate) registers must be programmed with the starting and ending scan line address (or Y coordinates) of the destination data.
 This address is specified as an offset from the start of the frame buffer of the scan line at the destination that will be written to first.
-The destination X1 and X2 registers must be programmed with the starting and ending programmed with the starting of the scan line.
+The destination X1 and X2 registers must be programmed with the starting pixel offsets from the beginning of the scan line.